jfkirk/tensorrec/README.md

 #### BalancedWMRBLossGraph
 This loss graph extends WMRB by making it sensitive to interaction magnitude and weighting the loss of each item by `1 / sum(interactions)` per item.
 Interactions can be any positive values.
-Negative interactions are also ignored.
+Negative interactions are ignored.

 ### Example: Defining custom loss function
 ```python